What can I use a Charm Pack for?

 Start by sewing 4 charm squares together (using a quarter inch seam).

-Now sew the top row together, then middle, followed by the bottom row, then finish by joining them all together.
+Now sew the top row together, then middle, then bottom row, and finish by joining them all.
 Then you have the Magic Four Patch Block!

 See below for an example of when this block has been used.
 You can also watch our YouTube tutorial to find out more.